ChatSift/Social/README.md

 is probably the easiest way to get started.

-Simply create a new file called `.env`, follow the example from [.env.example](./.env.example), and then run `docker-compose build && docker-compose up -d`.
+Simply create a new file called `.env`, follow the example from [.env.example](./.env.example), and then run `docker compose build && docker compose up -d`.

 Alternatively, you can run your own postgresql instance, install yarn using `npm i -g yarn`, run `yarn --immutable`, build the code with `yarn build`, and start up the bot using `yarn start-bot`